artisan-roaster-scope/artisan/_docs/11-events.md

 In order to set up custom events, you need to create Event types, under `Config` >> `Events`:
 ![config events](/assets/images/gsg/events config dialog 14.png)

 You can label up to 4 event types.
 You can edit how they work with the tabs Buttons and Sliders.
 When you click a button or move a slider Artisan records an event on a scale of 0-999.
 You can display these events on your roasting graph.
 You may need to set your temperature axis to a low of 0° in order to see these the best.  `Config` >> `Axes`.
 In the image above you can see that for the Default Buttons, you can enter Events to be triggered when the button is pushed.
+The types of Commands are shown by pressing the Help button on the Buttons tab.

 The mini Events Editor is available at any time and can be used to edit events while roasting or to browse and edit custom events of a profile later.
 It an be enabled via the menu entry Events Editor from the View menu or simply by pressing the y key.